fallen-icarus/cardano-loans/GettingStarted.md

 10'`.
 If you use decimals, the ultimate fraction will look off since floating point numbers do not have arbitrary precision.
 The approximation is good enough, though.

+The `compounding-interest` flag is optional.
+If used, the interest will be compounding.
+If not used, the interest will be non-compounding.
+If the interest is 0, this flag is disregarded since it is an interest-free loan.

-The `compound-frequency` is optional.
-If you do use it, you can specify the frequency in either slots or days.
-The interest/penalties must be applied at the frequency set by this field.
+The `epoch-duration` is optional, but if you want to incentivize periodic payments, this field must be set.
+This field splits the loan into epochs of the specified length.
+The duration can be specified in either slots or days.
+The interest/penalties must be applied at the end of each loan epoch.
 The borrower has this time period to satisfy the minimum payment in order to avoid the penalty.

+The `minimum-payment` field specifies how much a borrower needs to pay back in a given loan epoch.
+*This minimum does not need to be met in a single transaction.* As long as the total amount paid back in the loan epoch is greater than the `minimum-payment`, the penalty can be avoided.
+This field can only be a flat amount (no percents).

 The penalty field can either be: `--no-penalty`, `--fixed-penalty INT`, `--percent-penalty PERCENT`.
 The `PERCENT` can be specified as either a decimal or a fraction.
-This penalty will be applied whenever the `minimum-payment` is missed in a given compounding period. *It is possible to enforce a penalty on an interest-free loan.* Just set the interest to zero while still setting a compound-frequency and penalty.
-There is no way to enforce a penalty on a non-compounding interest loan since a non-compounding loan requires omitting a compound-frequency.
+This penalty will be applied whenever the `minimum-payment` is missed in a given loan epoch. *It is possible to enforce a penalty on interest-free and non-compounding interest loans.*

 The `collateral-asset` fields *must* be in lexicographical order.
 If you reverse the order of the two collateral assets above, the negotiation beacon script will crash with an error saying your